-Join David Ross for an in-depth discussion in this video Select a Pi Cobbler, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Select a Pi Cobbler, part of Raspberry Pi: Home Monitoring and Control.

 - The Pi Cobbler is a small printed circuit board…that plugs easily into a standard breadboard.…There are two types of Pi Cobbler,…a 26-pin version that works with older Raspberry Pis…that have 26-pin GPIOs or general purpose input output…and a 40-pin version which works…with the newer Raspberry Pis that have 40-pin GPIOs.…Even if you have a newer Raspberry Pi that has 40 GPIO pins,…we will be using a 26-pin Pi Cobbler.…We can get a reduction cable that goes…from the 40 GPIO pins to the 26-pin Pi Cobbler.…

 Then we will simply connect the 26-pin Cobbler…to the reduction cable.…There are a couple of reasons…for using the 26-pin Pi Cobbler.…The first is that the 40-pin Pi Cobbler takes up a lot…of room on your breadboard.…The second reason is that after experimenting…with things hooked up to your breadboard,…we will eventually want to have…a printed circuit board version of your design.…In the second video, we will use a 26-pin connector…to a good quality printed circuit board…to make our design more secure.…The following items are sold exclusively from adafruit.com,…